hapax/hapax.github.io/assets/chuzenji.md

 Between her broken English and my broken Japanese, a room is booked; I tramp upstairs and deposit my backpack and pretzels.
-As I am leaving, a toddler appears all by himself on the counter, smiling hugely, and hands me a set of random keys.
+As I am leaving, a toddler appears all by himself on the counter, and smiling hugely, hands me a set of random keys.
-The woman dashes out from some other darkened corridor to retrieve both toddler and keys, apologising profusely.
+The woman dashes out from another room to retrieve both toddler and keys, apologising profusely.
 She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

 I head back down to the main street.
-Perhaps life is more than an island of order in a sea of chaos.
+Life.
+Perhaps it is more than an island of order in a sea of chaos.
 Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves lapping at the shore, gradually dissolving the landmass into the ocean.
-It is a surface phenomenon in phase space, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order, but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
+It is a surface phenomenon in phase space, a skin of chaos, which has evolved in accord with thermodynamics not to preserve order but to dissipate it with maximum efficiency; England calls this "dissipation-driven adaptation".
-Life, it seems, is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+Life, if England is correct, is the genius of ruin, and there is no better illustration than the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.